hashgraph/hedera-cli/README.md

 When executed, the setup command performs several key functions:

 **Environment Variable Validation:**
-It checks if the HOME environment variable is defined and reads `OPERATOR_KEY` and `OPERATOR_ID` from the `~/.hedera/.env` file.
+It checks if the HOME environment variable is defined and reads `TESTNET_OPERATOR_KEY`, `TESTNET_OPERATOR_ID`, `MAINNET_OPERATOR_KEY`, `MAINNET_OPERATOR_ID` from the `~/.hedera/.env` file.

 **State Update:**
-Once the operator key and ID are validated, these credentials are used to update the `state/state.json` file, which holds the configuration state of the CLI tool.
+Once the testnet and mainnet operator key and ID are validated, these credentials are used to update the `state/state.json` file, which holds the configuration state of the CLI tool.

 **2. Reset Setup:**

 Depending on the flags provided, it resets the entire state or skips certain parts of the state, such as the accounts, tokens, or scripts sections in your state.
 This might be useful when you want to reset your state but keep your address book.
+By default, it resets the entire state and it will **reload the operator key and ID from the `.env` file.**

 ```sh
 hcli setup reset [-a, --skip-accounts] [-t, --skip-tokens] [-s, --skip-scripts]